U

 Sampling & Iteration

-What we do: Physical prototyping, revision rounds, spec sheet and BOM draft
+What we do: Physical prototyping, revision rounds, BOM draft, workmanship rules, and sample validation

 Who leads: U-My sample team